camilocarrion/Project-1-Elk/README.md

 - Update the filebeat config file to include the private IP address of DVWA-VM3
 - Run the playbook, and navigate to http://52.177.149.147:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+-Which file is the playbook?
 Where do you copy it?
 The playbooks are elkbook.yml, basic_playbook.yml, and filebeat-install.yml.
 The playbooks are located in the roles folder of ansible.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+-Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
         The "hosts" file in /etc/ansible dictates the groups for playbook implementation.
 The elkservers group chooses the machines to install ELK servers while "webservers" decides the
-- _Which URL do you navigate to in order to check that the ELK server is running? http://52.177.149.147:5601
+-Which URL do you navigate to in order to check that the ELK server is running? http://52.177.149.147:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._